jontiben/eu4-war-explorer/README.md

 Planned features are:
-- The ability to sort wars and battles by total casualty count
+- The ability to sort battles by total casualty count
 - More information on the timeline
-- Some sort of indicator whenever you can press ESC to return to a window

 This project was written entirely in Python using Pygame and tkinter for the UI and PIL for modded map processing.